acevedomiguel/spring-petclinic/readme.md

 * In an ideal scenario terraform should use it’s own keays with it’s own permissions.
 * No `build.sh` script, I always prefer a proper CI/CD, there are a lot of hardcoded values, not a visible status of the pipeline when working with a team, it was actually harder for me to do this way.
 * The terraform options (`values.tf`) it’s kept at the minimum, should be discussed and what values should be parametric.
 * I missed the autoscaling for ECS, since I have no experience.
-I still had some to learn there and I didn’t want to hack it or just copy and paste, this is what I could do in the few hours I dedicated to the test, hope is still enough.
+I still had some to learn there and I didn’t want to hack it or just copy and paste, this is what I could do in the the time dedicated to the test, hope is still enough.